iconic-dermatology

 When Caught Early and Treated Properly, Skin Cancer Is Highly Curable.

 The first step is having a board certified dermatologist take a close look at your skin.
 Any “skin spots” which have been changing in size, shape, or color should be brought to your doctor's attention.
-Suspicious lesions are biopsied and a pathologist weighs in the type of cells within the specimen and if a cancer is detected.
+Suspicious lesions are biopsied and a pathologist reads the specimen under a microscope to determine if any cancerous cells are present.
 A number of treatments are available, including traditional surgery, scraping and burning, freezing, radiation, topical medications, and advanced Mohs micrographic surgery.

 Mohs